SAL6910/Realtime-Social-Distance-Detection-with-GUI-in-Python/README.md

 ## CUDA Setup

-CUDA Setup steps are put in the application (Click File.
+CUDA Setup steps are put in the application (Click Help -> CUDA SETUP).
 Follow the steps in the link to setup CUDA for your graphic card.

 ## Technologies Used